 Try to spend at least one night in Hydra in order to give yourself the opportunity to go a little off the beaten path and away from the main town.

-Two nights is great for moving at a more relaxed pace.
+Two nights are great for moving at a more relaxed pace.
 That said, it is wholly possible to take the first ferry from Athens in the morning and return in the evening.

 When to Travel to Hydra

 It is possible to travel to Hydra between March and September each year.
 While it is technically possible to travel during the Autumn and Winter months, travellers should keep in mind that the boats tend to run on a more limited schedule.
 Adverse weather conditions during winter in Greece can often mean cancellations and disruptions.